 How Hot is Berbere?

-Berbere comes in varieties ranging in levels of heat.
-The hotness of the mixture depends on how much chili pepper the maker has used in the the spice blend.
-It is recommended that while initially using it, use it sparingly.
+Berbere comes in variety of heat levels.
+The hotness of the mixture depends on how much chili pepper the maker has used in the spice blend, and is usually a medium heat level for most.

 Using Berbere Spice

-The spice blend seems to work well with pasta, particularly with red bases, namely tomato bases, complementing the tartness and acidity of the component.
-While making your own pasta sauce, add a touch of berbere at the end of the sauce preparation to enhance the flavor with a touch of smokiness.
+The spice blend works well with pasta, particularly with red bases and tomato bases, complementing the tartness and acidity.
+Add a touch of berbere to homemade pasta sauce at the end of the preparation to enhance the flavor with a touch of smokiness.

-Berbere works well with butters and fats, and is used a lot to season burgers to make them more "exotic”.
-Classic burgers can be quite simple in comparison to the ones made with berbere, as the whole flavor dynamic changes.
-It can also be used for making tacos, an Ethiopian/Mexican turn on the snack.
+Berbere works well with butters and fats, and is commonly used to season burgers to make them more "exotic".
+It can also be used for making tacos, an Ethiopian/Mexican spin on the dish.

 How Do You Pronounce Berbere?

 Despite the growing popularity of this wonderful spice blend around the world, it is somewhat difficult to pronounce it properly in its regional Ethiopian dialect.
 According to numerous sources, it is phonetically pronounced as ‘ber-bə-ˈrā’.